aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 19Jul18
+Worked on JavaScript for LaunchCode today.
+Definitely productive.

 ## 17Jul18
 Worked a lot on JavaScript today.
 Seemed to get VirtualBox working, still more to do.